ox13/BinaryFileMatching/readme.md

 These scripts were tested to run on a Windows 10 installation with tensorflow-gpu version 2.0.0 and Keras version 2.3.1.

+## Datasets

+Datasets and the pre-trained BERT model for binary files can be found at http://urn.fi/urn:nbn:fi:att:ffaa2ff0-fdd6-4d9e-831a-99f7a5c2cb59.

 ## Using the thesis artefact

 The thesis artefact produced two trained deep learning models that can be used to match the stripped binary code sections of executables compiled for the ARM ISA.
 The models were trained on the code sections of armhf executables from the Debian repository, as well as those from the Raspbian project.
 Usage of the models is outlined in the image below.